pypeit/PypeIt/doc/master_tilt.rst

 The first extension is the combined image.
 You can view it with any standard image viewer, e.g.::

-    ginga Masters/MasterArc_A_1_01.fits
+    ginga Masters/MasterTilt_A_1_01.fits

-Most often you use only one arc frame and this appears very similar to the raw image.
+Most often you use only one tilt frame and this appears very similar to the raw image.
 If you do stack several, the output could be quite different.